Shituation/ShaderGlass-Extra/README.md

 * Big kudos to RetroArch team, emulator developers and the wide retro community!

-* Thanks to @lonestarr and @EndlesslyFlowering for PRs and everyone for feedback and testing :thumbsup:
+* Thanks to @mausimus for his permission to fork his app.